-The numerical value estimated for the number of non-motorized fatalities and serious injuries in 2018 was calculated based on past historical data with an SHSP of reducing the number of fatal and severe accidents for future years.
-Bicycle and Pedestrian safety is an emphasis area in HDOT's SHSP.
+The numerical value estimated for the number of non-motorized fatalities and serious injuries in 2019 was calculated based on past historical data with an SHSP of reducing the number of fatal and severe accidents for future years.
+Bicyclists and Pedestrians Safety is and emphasis area in HDOT's SHSP.